All-Hands-AI/OpenHands/docs/modules/usage/architecture/runtime.md

 ```

 1. User Input: The user provides a custom base Docker image
-2. Image Building: OpenHands builds a new Docker image (the "OD runtime image") based on the user-provided image.
+2. Image Building: OpenHands builds a new Docker image (the "OH runtime image") based on the user-provided image.
 This new image includes OpenHands-specific code, primarily the "runtime client"
-3. Container Launch: When OpenHands starts, it launches a Docker container using the OD runtime image
+3. Container Launch: When OpenHands starts, it launches a Docker container using the OH runtime image
 4. Client Initialization: The runtime client initializes inside the container, setting up necessary components like a bash shell and loading any specified plugins
 5. Communication: The OpenHands backend (`runtime.py`) communicates with the runtime client over RESTful API, sending actions and receiving observations
 6. Action Execution: The runtime client receives actions from the backend, executes them in the sandboxed environment, and sends back observations